Sunghoon-mobilint/ultralytics/docs/en/integrations/mobilint-mxq.md

 The compiled model is written next to the source weights:

 ```
-yolo11s.mxq     # Compiled MXQ model
+yolo26s.mxq     # Compiled MXQ model
 ```

 ## Running Inference

 Load the `.mxq` file with the Ultralytics API just like any other model.
+Also, you can use pre-compiled mxq file from https://huggingface.co/mobilint/YOLO12m.

 !!! example "Inference with an MXQ Model"